ZaneZimmermanCCTI/GroupProject/README.md

 No external python modules are being utilized
-All you need is Python 3.10 or 3.11
+All you need is Python 3.10 or higher

 Instructions******************
 1. run "main.py"